Policies and funding

 We aim to provide a caring and friendly environment so that every child can reach her/his full potential.
 We encourage everyone at Three Spires, children and adults, to be polite, kind and helpful and to show respect for other people and their property.
 We reinforce these values through praise, encouragement and recognition of achievement.

-Download RNIB Three Spires behaviour policy (PDF).
+Download RNIB Three Spires behaviour policy (word,203KB).

 The safety and protection of children attending Three Spires is our key priority.
 We follow the local Coventry City Council ‘Safeguarding Children’ procedures and our Safeguarding policy is developed in close cooperation with the Local Authority.
+Our school is committed to ensuring everything is done to provide Early Help as soon as it is needed.
+We also follow RNIB group safeguarding policies as labelled below.

 Download RNIB recognising and responding to child abuse (word 127KB).